Building Community muscle -

 Resources for Courageous Conversations

-Brené Brown - Dare to Lead: The Engaged Feedback Checklist
+Brené Brown - Dare to Lead: The Engaged Feedback Checklist (this is a download)

 This checklist provides a variety of helpful items to reflect on your readiness to engage in a conversation with someone when you have feedback to share.